Personal Struggles

 Residents of each country reading this post have faced monumental weather anomalies, financial hardships, and devastating illnesses.
 If you are reading this piece, you have made it through those disasters and perhaps have wondered how you made it!
 I’ll tell you right now, there are individual days wherein I have questioned my own ability to do so and yet I woke up every day-after able to call myself a survivor.

-I will be seventy years old this week and I marvel at the fact that my body has rewarded me with daily breath for close to 25,500 days in a row.
+As of the date I turned seventy-years-old earlier this summer, I marveled at the fact that my body had rewarded me with daily breath more than 25,500 days in a row.
 Astounding!
 And what about the heart?
-Given an average 100 beats per minute – at least at my age – that equates to 3,672,000,000 beats thus far in my lifetime!
+Given an average 100 beats per minute – at least at my age – that equated to 3,672,000,000 beats as of the date I turned 70!
 WHAT???!!!
 If that isn’t endurance, I don’t know what is!
 Thank you, precious heart of mine!

 Now I will confess to you that I am a habitual catastrophic thinker (for me that means that I assume the worst rather than the best) so the stats I just gave you are vital tidbits of information I can now add to my evidence list that things are better than I might have assumed them to be.
 And perhaps such evidence will sufficiently encourage you to increase your own hope quotient so you can find the best, instead of the worst, going forward.